Quantum unique ergodicity for magnetic Laplacians on T^2: Introduction

+\begin{remark} Since the online publication of the present work, Le Balc'h, Niu and Sun considered the related question of observability for the magnetic Schr\"odinger equation when $\widehat{B}_0= 0$~\cite{LeBalchNiuSun2025}.
+In that case, one cannot have $B_\infty>0$ everywhere and they exhibited sequences of $o_{L^2}(1)$-quasimodes that concentrate along certain closed orbits in phase space~\cite[\S9]{LeBalchNiuSun2025} -- see also~\cite[\S5.3]{AnantharamanFermanianMacia2015} for related constructions in the electric case.
+It is most likely that their construction could be adapted to the more general case where $\widehat{B}_0\neq 0$.
+See also Appendix~\ref{s:general} for a discussion on the case where $B_\infty$ is not positive everywhere. \end{remark}

 Once Theorem~\ref{t:maintheo} is proven, it is also natural to figure out if one can compute the rate of convergence.
-Unfortunately, our proof of this theorem is not of very quantitative nature.
-Yet, in the case where the magnetic field $B$ is constant and where $V$ is identically $0$, we are able to provide an alternative (and more direct) proof of Theorem~\ref{t:maintheo} using somehow a refined version of~\eqref{e:daniel}.
+Unfortunately, our proof is not of very quantitative nature.
+Yet, in the case where the magnetic field $B$ is constant and where $V$ is identically $0$, we are able to provide an alternative (and more direct) proof of Theorem~\ref{t:maintheo}.
 This will allow us to prove the following quantitative statement: \begin{theorem} Suppose that $B\equiv\widehat{B}_0>0$ and that $V\equiv 0$.
-Then, there exist constants $C_0,N_0>0$ such that, for any solution $u_\lambda$ to~\eqref{e:eigenvalue} and for any $a\in S^0(T^*\T^2)$, one has
+Then, there exist constants $C_0,N_0>0$ such that, for any solution $u_\lambda$ to~\eqref{e:eigenvalue} and for any $a\in \mathscr{S}^0(T^*\T^2)$, one has

 where $\operatorname{Op}_{\lambda^{-1}}^B$ is the semiclassical magnetic Weyl quantization. \end{theorem}